Overview

 | Recommendations | 4 | Surface and act on optimization opportunities Single Origin has already identified. |

-| Query Inspection | 6 | Dig into a specific slow or expensive query — SQL, profile, fragments. |
+| Query Inspection | 7 | Dig into a specific slow or expensive query — SQL, profile, fragments, warehouse/concurrency, and the tables it reads and writes. |

-| Similar Query Clusters | 4 | Find groups of structurally similar queries; fix one shape to fix dozens. |
+| Similar Query Clusters | 4 | Find groups of structurally similar queries, or search for queries similar to a new one; fix one shape to fix dozens. |

-| Tables & References | 4 | Look up schema, partitions, view definitions, resolve ambiguous table names, and list the queries hitting a table. |
+| Tables & References | 8 | Look up schema, partitions, and view definitions, resolve ambiguous table names, list the queries reading or producing a table, trace upstream/downstream lineage, and find structurally similar tables. |

-| Table & Column Usage | 2 | See how columns are used over time and scan table storage/usage metrics — the signals behind cluster-key and clean-up decisions. |
+| Table & Column Usage | 3 | See how columns are used over time, scan storage/usage metrics, and measure scan/pruning efficiency. |

-| Built-in Prompts | 4 | Pre-written prompts that walk an agent through the most common workflows. |
+| Built-in Prompts | — | Pre-written prompts that walk an agent through the most common workflows. |

 Authentication